Bellinger fastest to 21 HRs; Dodgers outslug Mets 10-6

+Cody Bellinger has 21 home runs, matching his age.
+No hitter in history has gotten off to such a powerful start.

-Dodgers rookie Cody Bellinger launched two more home runs, setting a major league record with his powerful start, and Clayton Kershaw became the first 10-game winner in the National League despite giving up a career-high four long balls Monday night as Los Angeles held on for a 10-6 victory over the New York Mets.
+The rookie slugger launched two more long balls to set a major league record, and Clayton Kershaw notched his 10th win despite giving up a career-high four homers Monday night as the Los Angeles Dodgers held on for a 10-6 victory over the New York Mets.

-Bellinger reached 21 homers in 51 career games — faster than any other player in big league history.
-Despite spotting the rest of the NL three weeks before he was called up from the minors, the 21-year-old first baseman leads the league in home runs.
+Bellinger reached 21 home runs in 51 career games — faster than any other big league player.
+Despite spotting the rest of the NL three weeks before he was called up from the minors, the 21-year-old first baseman leads the league in homers.

+"It's unbelievable," Mets manager Terry Collins said.
+"This guy swings a bat and he hits it on the barrel.
+Pretty impressive."

+Bellinger had his fifth multihomer game of the season, tying five others for the second-most by a rookie.
+Mark McGwire holds the record with seven.

 Justin Turner hit a two-run homer and Chris Taylor had a solo shot for the Dodgers, who jumped out to a 7-0 lead against struggling Mets starter Zack Wheeler (3-5) in the first two innings.